-- 1-2 tablespoons vanilla (optional)
+- 2 -3 teaspoons vanilla (optional)

-- ½ cup sweetener i.e. pure maple syrup, agave, honey, white sugar (optional)
+- 1/3 – 1/2 cup sweetener i.e. pure maple syrup, agave, honey, white sugar (optional)

 - Add milk to the pressure cooker pot.
 Whisk in powdered milk, if using.

 - Secure the lid and press the yogurt function button (Note: it doesn’t matter what position the pressure release valve is in for yogurt making, but having it a sealed position will help hold the heat inside).
-Press adjust until display reads “boil”.
+Press adjust until the display reads “boil”.

 - Remove pot from cooker and place on top of a cooling rack.
 Stir milk occasionally, until it cools to 110º F. As it cools, it will likely develop a skin on top.
 Use a spoon and remove this, don’t stir it in, it can cause lumps in your yogurt

 - Remove the yogurt starter from the fridge and allow it to sit on the counter, until ready to use.